kylebittinger/metagenomics-workshop/make-report.md

 ls
 ```

-We\'re going to turn off the `conda` environment for this process,
+We're going to turn off the `conda` environment for this process,
 because it's more straightforward to install this software
 system-wide.